Six dead in Istanbul blast, Erdogan says it 'smells like terrorism' | Law-Order

 Six people were killed and 81 others wounded on Sunday when an explosion rocked a busy pedestrian street in central Istanbul in what Turkish President Tayyip Erdogan called a bomb attack that "smells like terrorism".

 Six people were killed and 81 others wounded on Sunday when an explosion rocked a busy pedestrian street in central Istanbul in what Turkish President Tayyip Erdogan called a bomb attack that "smells like terrorism".
-Ambulances raced to the scene on the packed Istiklal Avenue, which police had quickly cordoned off.
+Hundreds of people fled the historic Istiklal Avenue after the blast, as ambulances and police raced in.
 The area, in the Beyoglu district of Turkey's largest city, had been crowded as usual at the weekend with shoppers, tourists and families.

-Video footage obtained by Reuters showed the moment the blast occurred at 4.13 p.m.
-(1313 GMT), sending debris into the air and leaving several people lying on the ground, while others fled.
-Some four hours after the blast, Vice President Fuat Oktay and Interior Minster Suleyman Soylu visited the site of the explosion.
+Video footage obtained by Reuters showed the moment the explosion occurred at 4.13 p.m.
+(1313 GMT), sending debris into the air and leaving several people lying on the ground, while others stumbled away.
+Hours after the explosion, Vice President Fuat Oktay visited the site to give the latest death and injury toll, and promised to resolve the matter "very soon".

-Oktay said the number of injured was 81 and re-iterated six people died in the explosion.
-"We will resolve this matter very soon," Oktay told reporters.
+Authorities later said a government ministry worker and his daughter were among the dead.
+Five people were in intensive care in hospital, two of them in a critical condition.
+Nobody has claimed responsibility for the blast.

-Erdogan told a news conference in Istanbul that the "efforts to defeat Turkey and the Turkish people through terrorism will fail today just as they did yesterday and as they will tomorrow."
-"Our people can rest assured that the culprits behind the attack will be punished as they deserve," he said, adding that initial information suggested "a woman played a part" in it.
+Istanbul and other Turkish cities have been targeted in the past by Kurdish separatists, Islamist militants and other groups, including in a series of attacks in 2015 and 2016.
+"Efforts to defeat Turkey and the Turkish people through terrorism will fail today just as they did yesterday and as they will tomorrow," Erdogan told a news conference before flying to Indonesia for a summit of the Group of 20 leading economies.

 Condemnations of the attack and condolences for the victims rolled in from several countries including Greece, Egypt, Ukraine, Britain, Azerbaijan, Italy and Pakistan.
 On Twitter, European Council President Charles Michel sent condolences to victims after the "horrific news".
-(Additional reporting by Azra Ceylan, Writing by Jonathan Spicer; Editing by Gareth Jones and Jane Merriman)
+(Writing and additional reporting by Jonathan Spicer; Editing by Gareth Jones and Jane Merriman)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)